 DeVry University caught my attention because they offered something called a “distance education” which is essentially an online school.
 I decided to check out their site and see what exactly they offered.
 To my surprise, they offered multiple Business Degrees that could be completed via their online school.
 They also offered various degrees in computers, electronics and networking, and the vast majority were also able to be completed via their distance education.
 I decided to request some more information since at this point I was quite interested as I noticed that they offered a degree in sales and marketing.

 When I got my information back I was quite surprised and impressed at a few things.
 At first I was surprised at how low their tuition was; it was quite a bit lower than other universities that I had checked out previously.
-On top of that, I learned that 80% of DeVry graduates were employed in the field they graduated in.
 Also, I learned more about distance education programs – for instance, DeVry University essentially let you set your own schedule; you basically chose when and how often you had classes.
 It meant that one could get a Bachelor’s degree in three years instead of the standard four years; or one could take classes only part time and get a Bachelor’s degree in five or six years.
 This was perfect for me as I wanted to keep my part time job, spend time with friends and family, and still go to school.
 DeVry University’s distance education program seemed perfect for me, so I decided to enroll.

 So, how was my experience?
 In one word, it was awesome and dare I even say fun!
 At first I was somewhat skeptical about the whole online school thing.
 I was worried that it wouldn’t provide as much value as a traditional school.
 But of course, I was wrong.
 I actually found the online school fun and interactive.
 It was easy to communicate with the professor and other students.
 In fact, I liked the distance education program so much I decided to attend it full time instead of my originally planned part time.
 And in three and a half years I graduated with a Bachelor’s degree in sales and marketing and am now employed with a private marketing firm.
 I now use my creativity to create unique and interesting marketing campaigns.